3. About our company and its culture

 - We reward our colleagues for 5 years of work at our company by organizing a wellness weekend trip for two persons, in some of the most attractive destinations; and not only that.
 They are also granted a day off (Friday or Monday);

-- We award gift vouchers to families of our colleagues whose home was enriched by another family member;
+-awarding gift vouchers to the families of our colleagues whose home was enriched by another family member;

-- Gift vouchers are awarded also to those who "tied the knot".
+-awarding gift vouchers to those who "tied the knot".